ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ### Selectors

+A name selector, e.g. `name`, selects a named child of an object.

+An index selector, e.g. `3`, selects an indexed child of an array.

 A wildcard `*` ({{wildcard-selector}}) in the expression `[*]` selects all children of a node and in the expression `..[*]` selects all descendants of a node.